vippsas/vipps-woocommerce/README.md

 # Getting started

 * Sign up to use ([Vipps på Nett](https://www.vipps.no/signup/vippspanett/))
-* After 1-2 days you will get an email with login details to Vipps Developer Portal.
-This is where you can retrieve the API credentials used to configure the plugin in WooCommerce.
+* After 1-2 days you will get an email with login details to the [Vipps customer portal](https://portal.vipps.no).
+  This is where you can [retrieve the API credentials](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#getting-the-api-keys) used to configure the plugin in WooCommerce.
 * Proceed to "Installation" below

 ## Installation

-1. Download and activate the plugin from this GitHub repository or Wordpress.org
+1. Download and activate the plugin from this GitHub repository or [Vipps Recurring Payments for WooCommerce on wordpress.org](https://wordpress.org/plugins/vipps-recurring-payments-gateway-for-woocommerce/)
 2. Enable the Vipps Recurring Payments ("Vipps faste betalinger") payment method in WooCommerce -> Settings -> Payments (Betalinger).
 3. Click "Manage" on the Vipps Recurring Payments payment method
 4. Proceed to "Retrieving Vipps API Keys" below